Jisu70/sequalize-migration-node/readme.md

 These commands will help you manage migrations and seeding in your Sequelize-based project.
 For more information, refer to the [Sequelize CLI documentation](https://sequelize.org/master/manual/migrations.html).
 ```

-Feel free to modify the project name and any other details as needed!